tilemill-project/tilemill/_posts/docs/guides/0203-01-01-discrete-raster-data.md

 ## Importing and Styling in TileMill ##

+While in the TileMill Add Layer window, input `band=1` in the **Advanced** input area.
+If you omit this step, the colorizer will not function properly.

 Since we're using a land cover geotiff with specific pixel values mapping directly to land cover classifications we want to use ```raster-colorizer-default-mode: exact``` meaning stops will map to exact pixel values, and no other color values will be assigned through interpolation.